Table of Contents

 Babies react strongly to stimuli.
 This is also an important indication that a learning process is carried out.
 Besides, these stimuli are necessary for the brain to even be able to develop at all.
 This means that an environment with few stimuli hinders the development of babies.

-During this development stage, the ability to differentiate faces and vocal sounds is better developed than it is in adults, which enables the baby to differentiate between close reference persons, intimates, and strangers.
+During this development stage, the ability to differentiate faces and vocal sounds are better developed than it is in adults, which enables the baby to differentiate between close reference persons, intimates, and strangers.
 After the first imprinting to the personal surroundings, the baby loses a certain amount of flexibility considering its mental abilities.
 However, learning processes become more specific.
 This development takes place during the first six months of life.

 The brain uses neurons to communicate and, to a large extent, manage itself.
 However, the development of neurons and the resulting brain capacities depend on environmental and sensory stimuli.
 The brain works in connection with the spinal cord to send and receive information via the neurons.
 The brain processes all perceptions, which are also connected with each other.
 For this process, the brain uses already stored experiences.
 However, most perceptions are suppressed.
 Perceptions that have to be processed during the learning process are differentiated by the brain according to: